 22% of returns are because the product doesn’t look like the image online

 Having professional product photos is an extremely simple way to ensure you don’t get high return rates.
-If customers know exactly what they’re going to get, they don’t need to mess around with buying a product to just test it out and returning it immediately, and they won’t have the same problems with colouring and size.
+If customers know exactly what they’re going to get, they don’t need to mess around with buying a product to just test it out and returning it immediately, and they won’t have the same problems with coloring and size.

-The more detailed photography is, the more precise the photo and higher the quality, the more customers can get a sense of the texture, use an actual physical qualities that they can only really get in-store.
+The more detailed photography is, the more precise the photo and higher the quality, the more customers can get a sense of the texture, use actual physical qualities that they can only really get in-store.
 A lack of info leads to a poorly informed purchase decision and thus returns.

 Product photography is invaluable to any e-commerce website, as findings from Etsy have shown.
 Originally a site for individual creatives to share handmade and vintage goods, Etsy is now a massive online marketplace of alternative clothing and accessories.
 Their studies on how customers interact with their website show 90% of customers think that image quality is the most important factor in a sale.